 Another method of notification is known as Quick-Ticket.
 Quick-Ticket allows the excavator to process routine Dig Safe® tickets online 24 hours a day, 7 days a week after the excavator’s initial registration.
 The excavator will be able to obtain their Dig Safe number, legal start date, and a list of members notified.

-|Do NOT use Quick-Ticket for EMERGENCY NOTIFICATIONS
+|Do NOT use Quick-Ticket for EMERGENCY NOTIFICATIONS|

 Historically, the NH PUC’s Safety Division’s predominant responsibility has been tied to pipeline safety and that focal point continues today.
 The Safety Division regularly inspects natural gas, methane and certain propane pipeline facilities to assure compliance with all Federal and State safety rules and regulations pertaining to the design, construction, operation and maintenance of those facilities.
 It also investigates incidents involving natural gas resulting in injury requiring hospitalization, a fatality, or property damage exceeding $5,000.
 The NH PUC is responsible for enforcing safety standards for intrastate natural gas distribution and pipeline systems located within the state.
 The standards and enforcement actions for the interstate natural gas and hazardous materials pipelines that traverse through the state are the responsibility of the U.S. Department of Transportation’s Pipeline and Hazardous Materials Safety Administration (PHMSA).
-Since 2014 the Safety Division has sought to act as an agent of the PHMSA federal agency for inspection oversight on an annual basis but to date has not been allowed to do so.
+Since 2014 the Safety Division has sought to act as an agent of the PHMSA federal agency for inspection oversight of interstate natural gas and hazardous materials pipelines on an annual basis but to date has not been allowed to do so.

 Since 2002, the Commission transferred the responsibility for electric safety to the Safety Division.
 Whenever there is electrical contact in which a person has received a shock, flash injury or other injury that resulted from contact with the utility’s facilities, an investigation and report is completed.
 The Staff routinely participates in simulated drills of emergency response of each of the electric utilities as well as reviews Emergency Response procedures of each of the electric service providers.
 Operations and Maintenance policies of each of the utilities are reviewed by the Safety Division.
 The Safety Division leads in coordinating service restoration efforts with the electric utilities during major power outages and acts a liaison for implementing the State’s Emergency Preparedness Plan.
 The Commission relies on its Safety Division to provide substantive safety oriented input during periodic electric utility service related policy initiatives including providing technical assistance in updating the Puc 300 Rules for Electric Service.
 Assistance is provided to the Consumer Affairs Division for resolving consumer complaints that involve technical expertise and providing technical input on specific projects ranging from EMFs to facility replacement projects.